Fishing hooks are allowed in carry-on bags if they are small and non-threatening. However, larger ones must be placed in checked luggage.

-You may think that there are restrictions on bringing fishing hooks onto planes, but there really aren't.
+You may think that there are restrictions on bringing fishing hooks onto planes, but there really aren't (taking live fish on a plane is a whole other thing!).
 There are no such limitations given by the TSA authority, and you can keep or bring any number of fishing essentials as long it doesn't exceed the weight of the luggage allowance.

 So, whether you're flying out for a weekend vacation or a weeklong camping trip, you'll never run out of fishing supplies.
 Just pack the essentials and enjoy your next fishing adventure!"

 Yes, you can always have fishing rods along with your travel routine.
 However, there are certain restrictions regarding the weight of your luggage.
 Some airlines have specific guidelines regarding the weight of your baggage.
 So, if you plan to fly with your fishing rod, make sure you check out the airline's policies before booking your flight.

 However, if your fly fishing rod isn't classified as a weapon, then you should be fine to bring it on board with you.
 Just keep in mind that the airline staff may ask you to show them proof that your fishing rod is legal.

 Fishing pliers are allowed on board an aircraft if they are less than 7 inches in length.
 However, if they exceed that length, they must be packed in your checked baggage.

 There are no restrictions on bringing any kind of deep-sea fishing equipment on board an airplane.
 As long as you pack the items in your checked luggage, you'll be fine.